rocket-pool/old.docs.rocketpool.net/src/guides/testnet/overview.md

 rocketpool node swap-rpl
 ```

-When prompted you cas choose swap half (300) for now.
-If you are staking 16 ETH to test, then about 20 v2 RPL should be enough.
-300 is more than enough.
+When prompted you cas choose to swap all or some.
+About 300 v2 RPL should be enough to start a minipool.
 Your interaction should look something like this:

 ```bash